lcarlier/EasyMock/docs/hello_world.md

 ## <a name="user-content-intro"></a>Introduction
 This page contains an example on how to create a unit test using EasyMock.
-This example does, on purpose, NOT use a unit test framework (such as Catch2 or Google test) because EasyMock is independent from those frameworks.
+This example does, on purpose, NOT use a unit test framework (such as Catch2 or Google test) because EasyMock is independent of those frameworks.
 Instead, the tests are implemented in the main function using some rudimentary asserts.

 The purpose of this example is to show how easy it is to create unit tests without having to compile